Chapter 6 : Chapter VI

-“It’s a good thing,” said Godric, surprised at her reaction.
-“She’s the smartest witch I’ve ever met.
+“It is a good thing,” said Godric, surprised at her reaction.
+“She is the smartest witch I have ever met.
 You should be proud to be like her.”

-“That’s all I’m ever going to be,” said Helena dully.
+“That is all I shall ever be,” said Helena dully.
 “Rowena Ravenclaw’s daughter.
-I’m just living in her shadow.
-I’ll always be compared to her.
-But I don’t even want to be like her.”
+I am just living in her shadow.
+I will always be compared to her.
+But I do not even want to be like her.”

 “Why not?”
 Godric asked.
-“You’re a brilliant witch and so is your mother, is that so bad?”
+“You are a brilliant witch and so is your mother, is that so bad?”

-“It’s not just that,” said Helena.
+“It is not only that,” said Helena.
 “I want to be known for my own accomplishments, not hers.
-And I don’t want to end up like her… I want to be happy.
-I don’t think she is, not entirely.”
+And I do not wish to end up like her… I want to be happy.
+I do not believe she is, not entirely.”

 Godric was speechless.
 Rowena never gave any indication that she was unhappy with her life, but then again, she had never been one to let loose her emotions.
 And Helena would have seen a different side of Rowena than he had.

 Helena’s face flushed as Godric failed to come up with a response.
-“Don’t tell her,” pleaded Helena.
-“I don’t want her to know that I know.”
+“Do not tell her,” pleaded Helena.
+“I want her to remain unaware that I know.”